phfsantos/toggl-buttonVSOExtension/overview.md

 ## Learn more about this extension
 * Fork it on [GitHub Repository](http://github.com/gersondias/toggl-buttonVSOExtension)
 * Let's discuss [Issues and Improvements](http://github.com/gersondias/toggl-buttonVSOExtension/issues)
-* To learn more about developing an extension for Visual Studio Online, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview)
+* To learn more about developing an extension for Visual Studio Team Services, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview)
 * Notice for certain third party software included in this extension are provided here: [Third Party Notice.](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/GersonDias/extension/TogglButton/latest/assetbyname/ThirdPartyNotice.txt)